 Reliable transportation to and from the college, clinical site, and field trip assignment is mandatory.
+Examples of reliable transportation include automobile, motorcycle or scooter.
+Public transportation is not considered reliable.
 Hospital sites can range from a few blocks to 80 miles away from your home depending on the availability.
 Requests for specific clinical placement will be taken into consideration; however, there is no guarantee this will be possible.